paulwib/gulp-styleguide/README.md

 * Does not do any image, icon or font processing
 * Does not do any minification/uglifying

 The general philosophy is not to do any processing of your assets.
 It will only extract the DSS from your CSS (or SASS or LESS) and produce some HTML output using your templates.
-You can add these tasks to your onw gulpfile.
+You can add these tasks to your own gulpfile.

 ## Options